JakobBe/sp-test/README.md

 # Use script

-You can start analyzing webserver logs by runnig:
-    - (The repo comes with two sample log files inside the data folder)
+You can start analyzing webserver logs by runnig: (The repo comes with two sample log files inside the data folder)

-    $ ruby lib.interface
+    $ ruby lib/interface.rb

 You can analyze additional logs by adding a logfile to the data folder.